Quasilimiting behavior for one-dimensional diffusions with killing: Convergence to quasistationarity

-Since by assumption $\lambda_0^{\kappa}>K$, when $\alpha>0$ part (\ref{it:lambda0}) of Lemma \ref{spectrum} tells us that $\lambda_0>0$.
-The strict positivity of $\lambda_0$ together with the assumption $\int_0^{\infty}\rrho(x)^{-1}\,dx = \infty$ allows us to apply part (\ref{it:speedfinite}) of Lemma \ref{spectrum}, to conclude that the speed measure $\Rho$ is finite.
+Since by assumption $\lambda_0^{\kappa}>K$, when $\alpha>0$ part \hyperlink{it:lambda0}{(vii)} of Lemma \ref{spectrum} tells us that $\lambda _0>0$.
+The strict positivity of $\lambda_0$ together with the assumption $\int_0^{\infty}\rrho(x)^{-1}\,dx = \infty$ allow us to apply part \hyperlink{it:speedfinite}{(ii)} of Lemma \ref{spectrum}, to conclude that the speed measure $\Rho$ is finite.
 When $\alpha=0$ and $\Rho$ is infinite the same reasoning holds, leading to a contradiction.
-Therefore we may assume, in any case, that $\Rho$ is finite
+Therefore we may assume, in any case, that $\Rho$ is finite.

-Therefore Lemma \ref{exporder} shows that for every compactly supported measure $\nu$
+Therefore Lemma \ref{exporder} shows that for every compactly supported measure~$\nu$